New graduate registration

 Eligibility for new graduate registration

-- In the 2019-2020 year, you were or will be awarded a degree in veterinary science or medicine from a tertiary institution accredited by the Australasian Veterinary Boards Council (AVBC).
-International graduates from some universities on the AVBC list must show they have passed the North American Veterinary Licensing Examination (NAVLE) and some international graduates may also need to demonstrate English language competency.
+- In the 2020-2021 year, you were or will be awarded/conferred a degree in veterinary science or medicine from an accredited tertiary institution recognised by the Board as listed by the Australasian Veterinary Boards Council (AVBC).
+Some international graduates from some universities on the AVBC list must also show they have passed the North American Veterinary Licensing Examination (NAVLE).
+Applicants may also need to demonstrate English language competency.

 - You plan to live in Victoria after you graduate.